Table of Contents

 - Google PageSpeed Insights

 Here is a brief but comprehensive overview of using each of these tools to monitor Google’s Core Web Vitals.

 Google Search Console is another brilliant tool that you can count on to determine your website’s performance.

-Once you are verified as the website owner, you will be granted access to the full report.
+Once you are verified as the website owner, you will be granted access to the Google Search Console Reports.
 Remember, the report is generated based on real browsing data so expect to see changes in the report several or after implementing the recommendations.

 By analyzing the simple report generated, you will know the exact pages that are affected by the issues highlighted.
 That way, you can resolve challenges such as load time that are affecting multiple pages at once.

 One of the benefits of using Google Search Console is that it checks the entire website LCP data instead of just focusing on individual web pages.
 Therefore, it saves valuable time that you would have spent analyzing each page independently.